BasileBux/python-music-player/README.md

 </details>
 <br>

-4. Run the main script:
+1. Run the main script:
 ```bash
 python main.py
 ```
-5. Enter the YouTube playlist ID as prompted.
+1. Enter the YouTube playlist ID as prompted.
-6. Enjoy the music!
+2. Enjoy the music!
 Use the provided controls to navigate through the playlist.

 ## Next features
-- [ ] Add possibility to give a youtube playlist link
+- [x] Add possibility to give a youtube playlist link
+- [x] Add song duration
+- [x] Add index in playlist (7/23)
+- [x] Add paused status when paused in print
+- [x] If playlist is an album, print artist name, album name, album date (still a bit weird things)
 - [ ] Add loop once and loop infinitely controls
-- [ ] Add song duration
-- [ ] Add index in playlist (7/23)